immstudios/unity/README.md

 unity
 =====

-*Pseudolinear broadcast server for next-gen nxtv*
+*Pseudolinear broadcast server for next-gen television*

 About the project
 -----------------

-### What is it?

-Personalized video stream for lazy people.

 ### Premises